 Substitute olive oil for butter when making the caramelized onions and breadcrumbs.

 Warm Brussels Sprouts Salad with Caramelized Onions

 - 2 green onions or scallions thinly sliced

 - 1 cup homemade bread crumbs or panko style

 - Melt the butter in a large skillet over medium heat and add the chopped onions and salt.
 Toss to coat and cook until slightly softened, about 10 minutes.
 Reduce the heat to low, and continue to cook until a deep caramelized color, about 45 minutes.
 Add the brown sugar and cook another 15 minutes, moving the onions frequently around the skillet.

-- Remove the leaves from the Brussels sprouts or slice, using a food processor fitted with the slicer attachment.
+- Either remove the leaves from the Brussels sprouts using your fingers, or slice, using a food processor fitted with the slicer attachment.
 Rinse and place the leaves in a microwave-safe bowl.
 Cover with plastic wrap and microwave for 35 seconds.
 (Alternatively, steam the leaves over boiling water for 3 - 5 minutes.)